quyennguyenvu/logbook/README.md

 ## Templates

 Templates are stored in the `Templates/` folder and are used to generate periodic notes.
-Each template includes placeholders for dynamic content, such as dates and custom sections.
+Each template includes placeholders for dynamic content, such as dates and custom sections. `^today-tasks` must has blank lines before and after to work with Templater.

 ## Scripts